 This best-ever cast iron skillet cornbread recipe is adapted from the famous Z’Tejas skillet cornbread recipe.
 If you’ve ever eaten at Z’Tejas Southwestern Grill, you know they bring a skillet of amazing hot cornbread to every table.
-Unfortunately, the Z’Tejas in my town closed down, but not before they gave me their cornbread recipe!
-I had to change it up a little bit and make it my own, though, because that’s what cooks do!
+Unfortunately, the Z’Tejas in my town closed, but not before they gave me their cornbread recipe!
+I changed the recipe a bit to make it simpler.

 Making this cornbread is a little more complicated than making cornbread from a mix, but it’s absolutely worth it.
 To start, generously grease a 10-inch cast iron skillet with Crisco or other vegetable shortening.
 I try to avoid shortening, but I use it for a few things, like pie crusts and greasing baking pans.
 If you don’t have shortening, you can use butter or cooking spray.
 Place a baking rack in the center of the oven, and preheat the oven to 375 degrees.

 In a large mixing bowl, combine yellow cornmeal, all-purpose flour, sugar, baking powder, baking soda and salt with a whisk.
 In another bowl, combine buttermilk, beaten eggs, creamed corn, and melted butter.
 Add the wet ingredients to the dry ingredients and stir with a wooden spoon or rubber spatula just until combined.
 Don’t overmix, because this will make the cornbread tough.